CAPTAIN-WHU/DOTA_devkit/readme.md

 ### What is DOAI?

 [DOAI2019](https://captain-whu.github.io/DOAI2019) is a contest of Detecting Objects in Aerial Images on [CVPR'2019]("http://cvpr2019.thecvf.com/").
-It is based on DOTA-v2 (Coming soon).
+It is based on DOTA-v1.5.